- 1 What is carnival in Spain?

 What is carnival in Mundaka?

-This carnival which takes places in this Basque town is a little unique and filled with tradition and myth.
+This carnival which takes place in this Basque town is a little unique and filled with tradition and myth.
 Here the men and women participate in separate carnival traditions.

 The men go out in the morning to parade, whilst wearing white and the women parade in the evening and wear black clothing.
 They are accompanied by violin players, accordions and tambourines while songs are sung about events that occurred in the village that year.